Karenp0145/CatchAndKick/README.md

 # 👟 Catch & Kick

-This is our very first coding project, made at Hetic.
+This is our very first coding project.
 An interactive web interface featuring an instant win game, designed to collect and personalize user data in an engaging way.
 Currently in progress. 🚧

 ## Overview